-Associate in Arts This academic map is a suggested semester-by-semester guide to keep you on a clear pathway to program completion.
-Your academic advisor will provide you with clear direction needed to stay on course
+This academic map is a suggested semester-by-semester guide to keep you on a clear path to program completion.
+Your academic advisor will provide you with clear direction needed to stay on course and discuss scheduling options with you.
+Taking courses not reflected on this map may result in courses not counting toward the completion of your requirements.